n0033/portfolio-api/README.md

    MEDIA_DIR = ''
    ```

-after that, in your terminal:
+After that, in your terminal:
 * `python manage.py makemigrations`
 and then
 * `python manage.py migrate`